ocaml/ocaml.org/data/tutorials/en/001_a_first_hour_with_ocaml.md

 # #use "program.ml"
 ```

-Note that `#use` is not part of the OCaml language proper; it is an instruction
+Note that `#use` is not part of the OCaml language proper; it's an instruction
-to the OCaml top level only.
+to the OCaml toplevel only.

 ## Expressions

-Our phrase `50 * 50` was an expression, which evaluated to `2500`.
+Our phrase `50 * 50` was an expression that evaluated to `2500`.
 OCaml told
-us that the type was `int`, an integer (every expression in OCaml has a type).
+us that the type was `int`, an integer.
+Every expression in OCaml has a type.
 To avoid repetition, we can give a name to our number:

 ```ocaml